KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 SN03 through SN06 addressed neurodivergent cognition at the individual scale — structural profiles, embodied costs, and recovery protocols.
 SN07 shifts focus to the **collective scale**: how individual cognitive architectures interact within shared social fields at the metric terminus (L₁ / IL₁), how those fields acquire structural character (centropic or entropic), and what a centropy-forward social architecture would look like as distinct from the entropy-forward civilization currently prevailing.

 The core thesis: social fields are not neutral containers.
 They are structural entities with measurable orientation, operator profiles, and coherence dynamics.
-The entropy-forward social field that currently prevails — characterized by competition, domination, value judgment, control-driven psychological inversion, and the suppression of individual sovereignty — is not a natural baseline but a structural configuration of a Khaonically-expressed civilization.
+The entropy-forward social field that currently prevails — characterized by competition, coercion, value judgment, control-driven psychological inversion, and the suppression of individual sovereignty — is not a natural baseline but a structural configuration of a Khaonically-expressed civilization.
 A centropy-forward social architecture, characterized by cooperation, personal sovereignty, and mutual respect, is structurally possible but requires complete reorientation, not reform of existing entropy-forward institutions.

 ---